nginxinc/nginx-azure-workshops/labs/lab4/readme.md

 ## Introduction

-In this section, you will create 2 AKS Clusters, install NGINX Plus Ingress Controllers, and a sample application in each cluster.
-This will be your learning Kubernetes Platform for deploying and managing applications, networking, and using both NGINX for Azure and NGINX Ingress features to control traffic to your Modern Apps running in the clusters.
+In this lab, you will explore how Nginx for Azure can route and load balance traffic to backend Kubernetes applications, pods, and services.
+You will create 2 AKS Kubernetes clusters, install NGINX Plus Ingress Controllers, and several demo applications.
+This will be your testing platform for Kubernetes - deploying and managing applications, networking, and using both NGINX for Azure and NGINX Ingress features to control traffic to your Modern Apps running in the clusters.
 You will also create a new private Azure Container Registry and attach this registry to both AKS clusters.
 Then you will pull an NGINX Plus Ingress Controller Image from the NGINX registry and push it to your private registry.
-Lastly, you will push a test application container image to your registry.
-Then you will deploy the NGINX Ingress Controllers, and the sample application to both clusters.
+Then you will deploy the NGINX Ingress Controllers, and configure it to route traffic to the demo app.

 <br/>

 ## Learning Objectives

-- Setting up Azure CLI in your local workstation.
-- Deploy 2 Kubernetes Clusters within Azure using Azure CLI.
+- Deploy 2 Kubernetes clusters using Azure CLI.
-- Creating an Azure Container Registry (ACR) using Azure CLI.
+- Create an Azure Container Registry (ACR) using Azure CLI.
-- Pushing a test container image to the newly created Private ACR registry.
 - Attaching ACR to AKS clusters using Azure CLI.
+- Pushing a test container image to your private ACR.
-- Pulling NGINX Plus Ingress Controller Image using Docker and pushing to private ACR Registry
+- Pulling NGINX Plus Ingress Controller Image and pushing it to your ACR.
 - Deploying the NGINX Ingress Controllers
 - Deploying the sample application
-- Test and verify proper operation on both AKS Clusters.
+- Test and verify proper operation on both AKS clusters.

 ## What is Azure AKS?

 Azure Kubernetes Service is a service provided for Kubernetes on Azure infrastructure.
-The Kubernetes resources will be fully managed by Microsoft Azure, which offloads the burden on maintaining the infrastructure, and makes sure these resources are highly available and reliable at all times.
+The Kubernetes resources will be fully managed by Microsoft Azure, which offloads the burden of maintaining the infrastructure, and makes sure these resources are highly available and reliable at all times.

 ## What is Azure ACR?

-Azure Container Registry(ACR) is a managed container registry.
+Azure Container Registry (ACR) is a managed container registry.
 Like the popular docker registry Dockerhub, ACR also supports private and public repositories.
-We can either push or pull images to ACR using Azure CLI.
+We can either push or pull images to ACR using Azure CLI or Kubernetes commands.

 ## Azure Regions and naming convention suggestions